Skip to main content

 Plasma exhaust

-The tokamak’s exhaust system (known as the ‘divertor’) processes spent fuel and heat ejected from the plasma.
+The tokamak’s exhaust system (known as the ‘divertor’) processes used fuel and heat ejected from the plasma.
 The plasma must be cool enough where it meets surfaces in the divertor to ensure that any damage is minimal.
 Pollution of the plasma by impurities from these surfaces must also be avoided.

 Share this page: